wemixarchive/go-wbft/README.md

   - Anyone can delegate funds to the staker with no amount limit.
   - Delegated amounts are credited to the recipient staker's staking amount.
   - Undelegated funds are released to the _delegator address_ after the unbonding period (72 hours).
+  - The delegation rewards is not accumulating for the dangling delegated amounts.
+  - Delegator can undelegate dangling delegated amount at any time and claim some accumulated rewards before being dangled.

 ### Validator Selection
 In WBFT, the proposer of the last block in an epoch (referred to as the epoch block) selects the validator set for the next epoch and records it in the block.
 Validator selection rules: